bernard357/plumbery-contrib/fittings/database/rethink-distributed/README.md

 ![add replicas](docs/add_replicas.png)

-After the replication of data across all nodes you get a fully distributed geo-cluster of 5 nodes across 4 different locations.
+When this step is completed, you get a fully distributed JSON storage engine of 5 nodes across 4 different locations.

 ![table](docs/table.png)